ebioman/AgnosticBamCounter/README.md

  - number of reads with an insertion
  - number of reads with a deletion at that position
  - the depth at that position
+ - information if mutated or not (true only possible with reference)